jubileechurch/jubileechurch.co.uk/contents/pages/privacy-notice/index.md

   * The right to lodge a complaint with the Information Commissioners Office.

-To exercise any of those rights, please contact or Data Protection Champion by email at info@jubileechurch.co.uk or write to Jubilee Church, Jubilee Centre, 157 Southlands Road, Bromley BR2 9QZ.
+To exercise any of those rights, please contact our Data Protection Champion by email at info@jubileechurch.co.uk or write to Jubilee Church, Jubilee Centre, 157 Southlands Road, Bromley BR2 9QZ.

 If you have a concern about the way we are collecting or using your personal data, please raise your concern with us or directly to the Information Commissioner’s Office at https://ico.org.uk/concerns/